-Contracts to buy previously owned US homes fell 2.3 percent from a year earlier in January 2019, following an upwardly 9.9 percent decline in the previous month.
-It marks the 13th straight month of decreases in pending home sales.
-The sales dropped the most in the West (-10.1 percent), followed by the South (-3.1 percent), and the Midwest (-0.3 percent) while in the Northeast purchased advanced 7.6 percent.
-On a month-over-month basis, sales went up 4.6 percent, after an upwardly revised 2.3 percent fall and above market consensus of a 0.5 percent gain.
-Pending Home Sales in the United States averaged 0.77 percent from 2002 until 2019, reaching an all time high of 30.90 percent in October of 2009 and a record low of -24.30 percent in April of 2011.
+Contracts to buy previously owned homes in the United States dropped 0.7 percent from a year earlier in May 2019, following a 2.0 percent decline in the previous month.
+That was the 17th consecutive month of annual decreases, as sales fell in the West (-3.1 percent), Midwest (-1.2 percent) and Northeast (-0.5 percent).
+By contrast, home sales rose 0.7 percent in the South.
+On a month-over-month basis, sales surged 1.1 percent in May, more than an expected 1.0 percent advance and following a 1.5 percent drop in April.
+Pending Home Sales in the United States averaged 0.71 percent from 2002 until 2019, reaching an all time high of 30.90 percent in October of 2009 and a record low of -24.30 percent in April of 2011.

-Pending Home Sales in the United States is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Pending Home Sales in the United States to stand at 1.60 in 12 months time.
-In the long-term, the United States Pending Home Sales is projected to trend around 1.20 percent in 2020, according to our econometric models.
+Pending Home Sales in the United States is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Pending Home Sales in the United States to stand at 1.90 in 12 months time.
+In the long-term, the United States Pending Home Sales is projected to trend around 1.70 percent in 2020, according to our econometric models.